cloudowski/docker-fpm/README.md

-# docker-fpm
-Docker image for building RPMs and DEBs using fpm
+Docker image for building RPMs and DEBs using fpm.